-Problem Cause/Solution Image mode not available.
+Problem Cause/Solution THE COLUMN Image mode not available.
 Another function that restricts the Image mode option is enabled.
 70 No sound when shutter is released.
 Off is selected for Sound settings > Shutter sound in setup menu.
 No sound is produced with some shooting modes and settings, even when On is selected.
-104, 🏍 94 AF-assist illuminator does not light.
+104, 5-6 94 AF-assist illuminator does not light.
 Off is selected for the AF assist option in the setup menu.
 AF-assist illuminator may not light depending on the position of the focus area or the current scene mode, even when Auto is selected.
-104, 🏍 92 Images appear smeared.
+104, 5-6 92 Images appear smeared.
 Lens is dirty.
 Clean lens. Ö -6 Colors are unnatural.
 White balance or hue is not adjusted properly.
-45, 68, •••42 Randomly spaced bright pixels ("noise") appear in image.
+45, 68, 6-6 42 Randomly spaced bright pixels ("noise") appear in image.
 The subject is dark, so shutter speed is too slow or ISO sensitivity is too high.
-Noise can be reduced by: • Using flash. • Specifying a lower ISO sensitivity setting.
-57 68, 49 lmages are too dark (underexposed).
-The flash mode is set to 3 (off).
+Noise can be reduced by: Using flash.
+Specifying a lower ISO sensitivity setting.
+57 68, 3 Images are too dark (underexposed).
+The flash mode is set to (3) (off).
 Flash window is blocked.
 Subject is beyond flash range.
 Adjust exposure compensation.
 Increase ISO sensitivity.
 Subject is backlit.
-Select Backlighting scene mode or set the flash mode setting to \$ (fill flash).
-57 28 57 64 68, Images are too bright (overexposed).
+Select Backlighting scene mode or set the flash mode setting to (fill flash).
+57 28 57 64 68, 4 9 46, 57 Images are too bright (overexposed).
 Adjust exposure compensation.
 64

-Problem Cause/Solution Unexpected results when flash set to \$∞ (auto with red-eye reduction).
+Problem Cause/Solution ш Unexpected results when flash set to \$ ⊕ (auto with red-eye reduction).
 When taking images with \$ (auto with red-eye reduction) or fill flash with slow sync and red-eye reduction in Night portrait scene mode, In-Camera Red Eye Fix may be applied to areas not affected by red-eye in rare cases.
-Use any scene mode other than Night portrait , and change the flash mode to any setting other than \$ (auto with red-eye reduction) and try taking an image again.
+Use any scene mode other than Night portrait, and change the flash mode to any setting other than \$ (auto with red-eye reduction) and try taking an image again.
 42, 57 Skin tones are not softened.
 In some shooting conditions, facial skin tones may not be softened.
 For images containing four or more faces, try using the Skin softening effect in Glamour retouch in the playback menu.
-53 84, 2 0 Saving images takes time.
-It may take more time to save images in the following situations.
-When the noise reduction function is in operation, such as when shooting in a dark environment.
-When the flash mode is set to \$ (auto with redey ereduction).
-When shooting in Night landscape, Night portrait, or Backlighting (when HDR is set to On) scene mode When the skin softening function is applied while shooting.
-When using continuous shooting mode - 59 42, 44, 46 41, 42, 69 68, &amp; 45 Colored circles or light streaks appear in the monitor or images.
-When shooting with backlighting or when a very strong light source (such as sunlight) is in the frame, colored circles or light streaks (ghosting) may occur.
+53 84, && 21 Saving images takes time.
+It may take more time to save images in the following situations. • When the noise reduction function is in operation, such as when shooting in a dark environment. • When the flash mode is set to (auto with redeye reduction). • When shooting in Night landscape, Night portrait, or Backlighting (when HDR is set to On) scene mode • When the skin softening function is applied while shooting. - 59 42, 44, 46 41, 42, 69 68, ••45 A ring-shaped belt or rainbow-colored stripe appears in the monitor or images.
+When shooting with backlighting or when a very strong light source (such as sunlight) is in the frame, a ring-shaped belt or rainbow-colored stripe (ghosting) may occur.
 Change the position of the light source, or frame the image so that the light source does not enter the frame and try again. -